konnected-io/docs/security-alarm-system/wiring/smoke-detectors.md

 Once you've identified the smoke detector signal wires, connect the two leads of the relay to the Konnected device [input pins](#input-pins) just like any other sensor.
 If your relay has both normally closed (NC) and normally open (NO) wires, uses the NC one.

+### System Sensor (4-wire models)

+These don't need any additional equipment, they just work!
+Connect the yellow/green pair to an input pin and `GND` just like any of the other sensors.

 ### First Alert